tarwn/lessthandot-hugo/blogs/content/posts/2009-03-26-disable-sql-agent-jobs-with-tsql-based-o.md

 simply another job to reset the Vol_Status in our table to the value in Volume.
 The added requirement we need to

 add to that job is re-enabling out monitor.
-If we don&#8217;t then the call to change the enable value in sysjob will remain
+If we don't then the call to change the enable value in sysjob will remain

 0 and the we break out monitoring process.
 So create another job scheduled for midnight with the statement of